 In total, seven mammal species are considered to be under definite threat.
 An additional 14 mammal species are perceived to be threatened.
 Foxes have preyed on mammals, ground-nesting birds, reptiles, and more.
 Worse, they spread disease across native animal populations that further destroys them.

-How Many Foxes are in Australia?
+How Many Foxes Are in Australia?

 Foxes have been so successful in Australia that their populations have exploded while other native mammals have been on the decline.
 What started as a few foxes imported for use in hunting has become a massive and widespread problem.

 Counting wild creatures is very difficult business, and populations are growing all the time.
-In 2012, it was estimated that there were more than seven million red foxes in Australia, with a population growth that’s showing no signs of slowing down.
+In 2012, it was estimated that there were more than 7 million red foxes in Australia, with a population growth that’s showing no signs of slowing down.